 The cost of goods includes royalties that MDxHealth must pay to third parties and the costs associated with providing testing services to third parties.
-Cost of goods sold for 2016 came in at \$10.1 million, compared to \$6.9 million in 2015.
-Increased revenues resulted in a gross profit of \$19.9 million, while a sustained focus on operational efficiencies yielded an improvement of the gross profit margin from 60.9% in 2015 to 66.3% in 2016.
+Cost of goods sold for 2017 came in at \$10.2 million, compared to \$10.1 million in 2016.
+The gross profit margin on products and services improved from 60% in 2016 to 64% as a result of continued efficiency improvements and increasing volumes for SelectMDx.